bahamas10/node-amass/README.md

         └── lazylines@1.0.0

 That shows you the installed plugins and their dependencies.
-If the output looks familiar to you sharp eye ;), The output is straight from `npm`.
+If the output looks familiar to you, it's because it is straight from `npm`.

 Now, remove the plugin